 Sending an email to a fixed address with a fixed mail body

 First, we are going to configure settings to send a fixed text email to a fixed address.
 Let’s learn the basic function of the Throwing Message Intermediate Event (Email) with simple settings.

 Let’s create a new App from the [App Settings] page.
 In this case, please set the name of the App as ”Throwing Message Intermediate Event (Email) test“.
 After creating a new App, start up the Process Modeler and draw a Workflow diagram like the one below.

-You arrange the objects by choice in the same way as in the article “Your first step in Questetra BPM Suite”.
+Arrange the objects in the same way as in the article “Your first step in Questetra BPM Suite”.
 The Throwing Message Intermediate Event (Email) icon is in the Intermediate Event palette.

 Place the icon which is a double-line circle with an envelope figure in it and the label of email.
-Then, draw the flow and connect all the objects.
-In addition, please change the name of Human Task next to the Start event to “Confirmation”.
+Then draw the flow and connect all the objects.
+In addition, please change the name of the Human Task next to the Start event to “Confirmation”.